Pacman Hall of Fame

-- To run the contest, We use our Pacman Contest script (https://bitbucket.org/rmitteaching/pacman-contest) which allows running lots of games in a cloud HPC platform.
+- To run the contest, we used our Pacman Contest script tool which allows running lots of games in a cloud HPC-type platform.

-- Finally, if you are using this Pacman framework and contest in your course, and you want to be part of this Inter University Contest, we will be very happy to include you and your course, just write to us!
+If you are using this Pacman framework in our course, and would like to be part this Inter University Contest, let us know and we will certainly accommodate for that!

 Nir Lipovetzky (University of Melbourne) and Sebastian Sardina (RMIT University)

 Pacman Inter University Hall of Fame Organizers